 - If you’re looking for more holiday cookie options, be sure to check out Red Velvet Chocolate Chip Cookies, Chewy Chocolate Chip Cookies, Cookie Dough Whoopie Pies, Ginger Cookies, Chocolate Crinkle Cookies, Cherry Pie Cookies, Snow Topped Gingersnaps, and Peppermint Crunch Sugar Cookies.

 - Looking for more Nutella?
 Check out these Brownie Parfaits with Nutella Syrup or Chocolate Cake Donuts with Nutella Glaze.

 Nutella Stuffed Sugar Cookies

-- In a large bowl, sift together flour, baking soda, baking powder, and salt.
+In a large bowl, sift together the flour, baking soda, baking powder, and salt.
 Set bowl aside.

-- Cover bowl with plastic wrap and chill dough for 1 hour.
+Cover bowl and place dough in the refrigerator to chill for 1 hour.

-- Store cookies in an airtight container for up to 5 days.
+Let cookies rest on the baking sheet for 5-10 minutes, then transfer to a wire cooling rack to cool completely.
+Cookies can be stored in a sealed container on the counter for up to 4 days.
 Cookies are best after "resting" for one day after baking.

 For smaller cookies, this recipe should yield about 14-16 cookies.
 For larger cookies, it should yield about 10-12.